 Post Job Vacancies

 If you are a recruiter and if your company has job vacancies, then it is advised to post the vacancies through your company’s Linkedin account.
 It lets you connect with a wide number of potential applicants and bring more job seekers to your account.
+To have a stronger impact, you might also want to use the LinkedIn sales navigator for recruitment.

 This increases your engagement rate and makes your account live.
 If you are using a WordPress website, then you can easily set up a career page inside your website by simply using a WordPress Job board plugin.